-This one day course will offer you a range of tools for supporting women who have core or pelvic floor dysfunction.
+This one day in-person, or 3 part online, course will offer you a range of tools for supporting women who have core or pelvic floor dysfunction.

 Aimed at health care professionals and movement teachers including yoga, Pilates, and gym instructors, this course will offer you information, useful strategies and a range of movement-based practices to help your students gain core strength and function.